 - 1 large egg + 1 egg yolk, at room temperature

 - 1 cup (180 grams) chocolate chips/anything else you like

 Sieve the flour, baking soda, cornflour and salt into a large bowl and set it aside.

-Melt the butter, put it into a big bowl, and whisk it with the brown sugar and white sugar until no lumps remain.
-Whisk in the egg and the egg yolk.
-Finally, whisk in the vanilla.
+Melt the butter, put it into a big bowl, and mix it with the brown sugar and white sugar until no lumps remain.
+Mix in the egg and the egg yolk.
+Finally, add in the vanilla.
 Pour the wet ingredients into the dry ingredients and mix together.
 The dough should be very soft but thick.
 Fold in the chocolate chips or whatever else you are using.
 Try to get them evenly dispersed, although depending on what you’re using they may not stick to the dough very well.

 Cover the dough and chill in the fridge for 2 hours, or up to 3 days.
 Chilling sucks, I know, but this bit is important.
 Science.

 Take the dough out of the fridge and allow to slightly soften at room temperature for about 10 minutes, or as long as your patience can last.